• Skip to primary navigation

 Use Sales for Snacks

 When I buy snacks we aren’t super picky.
-We want items with good ingredients and that can be part of a pretty healthy diet but there are a lot of options that fit within this.
+We want items with good ingredients but there are a lot of options that fit within this.

 I will look at sales and pick things we like from those items.
 If there is a favorite on sale I may stock up to have some on hand for longer, assuming it will stay good.